 Tagged Reader, RSS

-As I wrote recently, I was very unhappy at Fuzebox & I finally left in May.
-I’m now working at Klip.
+I missed the energy & excitement of working at a startup, so I left Fuzebox in May and I’m now working at Klip.
 It’s a small company but we have a great team led by a member of the original Mac team.

 Detective 1.1 is now available.
 This was a major rewrite to support Twitter’s 1.1 API and handle changes to Twitter’s authorization.
 Rather than asking you to log in to Twitter with a login window, it will now ask your permission to use your Mac’s Twitter accounts.

 To celebrate the release, it’s now 50% off (0.99) through the end of WWDC on June 15.

 For more information, visit the Detective page or download it here.

 Twitter recently changed some of their rules for app authorization using OAuth, so as a result, when a new user tries to start Detective, they will get an error when authorizing Twitter.
 However, if you’re already using Detective it will continue to work as long as you don’t log out of Twitter.

 Detective uses MGTwitterEngine, which no longer seems to be actively maintained and which still uses Twitter’s deprecated 1.0 API.
 As a result, at some point it would stop working when Twitter shuts off that API.
 I’ve looked into a few options and I’ve determined that the best way to move forward is to use Mac OS X’s built-in social framework.
 Rather than asking you to log in to Twitter, it will now use your Mac’s twitter accounts.
 However this means we will no longer be able to support any Mac OS X version earlier than 10.8.
 I hope to have an update available soon.

 Today’s news that Aaron Swartz committed suicide hit me hard.
 I’ve known him from the days of Radio Userland when we exchanged many emails and chatted about scripts & features.
 I never had the opportunity to meet him in person, but he was someone I respected.